 - Deep fry the fish cakes until golden brown and drain for a moment or two on paper towel.

-To Serve: Pour some of the warm sauce into small bowl, place onto a larger plate and then neatly arrange 2-3 fish cakes (depending on whether you are serving them as an appetizer or main course).
+To Serve: Pour some of the warm sauce into a small bowl, place onto a larger plate and then neatly arrange 2-3 fish cakes (depending on whether you are serving them as an appetiser or main course).

-Chef’s Tips When Bread crumbing food the secret is to keep one hand wet and one hand dry, so that the bread crumbs don’t get wet and clumpy.
+Chef’s Tips When coating food with breadcrumbs the secret is to keep one hand wet and one hand dry, so that the bread crumbs don’t get wet and clumpy.
 I also deep-fried a few raw parsnip shavings to use in the presentation.

 Special Thanks to the good people at Villeroy & Boch who supplied the wonderful china I used to display my fishcakes and saffron sauce.